-If perseverations are evident, and if anatomical responses are given, this can indicate an inability to break through the pathic-affective and enter the gnostic-cognitive, or it might indicate bodily lived experiences where the child is thrown back on his/her own bodyness to such an extent that, as a consequence of the correlated pathic lived experience, he/she is restrained to such a degree that he/she cannot come to an adequate gnostic-cognitive lived experiencing.
+If perseverations are evident and if anatomical responses are given, this can indicate an inability to break through the pathic-affective and enter the gnostic-cognitive, or it might indicate bodily lived experiences where the child is thrown back on his own bodiliness to such an extent that as a consequence of the correlated pathic livedexperience, he is restrained to such a degree that he cannot come to an adequate gnostic-cognitive lived experiencing.

-A labile affectivity also is shown by a prolonged response time, and a decrease in the number of responses, and by rejection, color shock, etc.
+A labile affectivity also is shown by a prolonged response time and a decrease in the number of responses, and also by rejection, color shock, etc.